Skip to main content

 Ulkoy

-Shrimp and squash fritters deep-fried until golden and crunchy.
-Seasoned with Creole seasoning, salt, and cayenne pepper.
-Popular appetizer at festivals and special occasions, served with vinegar-based dipping sauce, ketchup, or sweet and sour sauce.
+Shrimp and squash fritters fried until golden and crunchy, seasoned with Creole spice, salt, and cayenne.
+A common appetizer at festivals and celebrations, served with a vinegar dipping sauce, ketchup, or sweet and sour sauce.

 Taro